nukeykt/nukeykt/README.md

 ### Hi there 👋 I'm nukeykt

-- 🔭 I’m currently working on: cycle accurate Mega Drive core, source code reconstructions of Blood, Doom 95
+- 🔭 I’m currently working on: cycle accurate Mega Drive emulator, source code reconstructions of Blood, Doom 95
 - :eyes: I'm interested in: reverse engineering old games and integrated circuits
-- 🌱 I’m currently learning: graphics programming, reverse engineering circuits.
-Want to learn Verilog in future
+- 🌱 I’m currently learning: graphics programming, reverse engineering circuits and verilog
-- 📫 How to reach me: `nukeykt#0449` on discord, @nukeykt on twitter, mail: alexeytf2 at gmail.com
+- 📫 How to reach me: `nukeykt` on discord, @nukeykt on twitter, mail: alexeytf2 at gmail.com

 <!--
 **nukeykt/nukeykt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.